Marshland Ciders

 Overall characteristics

-Wild yeasts from the ancient orchard ferment the juice.
-These comprise a succession of several different naturally occurring yeast varieties, rather than a single strain laboratory culture.
-Each adds its own nuance to the cider, giving a subtle complexity and characterful flavour.
+Wild fermentation - Wild yeasts naturally occuring in the ancient orchard ferment the juice.
+These comprise a succession of several different yeast varieties, rather than a single strain laboratory culture, which is how mass produced ciders are made.
+Each variety adds its own nuance to the cider, giving a subtle complexity and characterful flavour.
+Although the science around exactly what is going on with wild yeasts is still in its infancy, indications are that every orchard has its own unique combination of yeasts.
+This gives a unique flavour signature to my cider that cannot be reproduced by anyone else.

-No sterilising chemicals are used, so the ciders are 'live'.
+Bottle conditioned - No sterilising chemicals are used, so the ciders are bottled 'live'.
 This means that a further fermentation can take place in the bottle, which softens the acidity of the cider, although, as we use bramley apples the ciders will always be quite sharp.
 The secondary fermentation also adds to the complexity of the cider, bringing subtle buttery tones.

-The ciders are matured for over a year, giving them a vintage character.
+Matured - The ciders are matured in the bottle, sometimes for over a year, giving them a vintage character.
 The flavours round off and become more mellow, but, given the vigorous flavour that they started with, they still pack a hefty punch to the taste buds!
+Each batch is tasted during its development to ensure that it is not sold until it is ready.

 Storage and pouring